Optimal Control of Closed Quantum Systems via B-Splines with Carrier Waves: Hamiltonian model

+The eigen-decomposition of a general $N\times N$ system Hamiltonian can be calculated numerically as long as the dimension of the Hilbert space is not too large (for a spin-chain Hamiltonian, the size limit has been estimated to $N\leq 5\cdot 10^4$ on present day computers~\cite{Sierant-2020}).
+Analytical formulae for diagonalizing $H_s$ are in general difficult to derive.
+However, approximate techniques based on Bogoliubov~\cite{Boisson-Etal-09} transformations and Schrieffer-Wolff~\cite{SW-Bravyi-11} expansions can in some cases be used to diagonalize the system Hamiltonian.
+For example, a quantum system with $Q$ components consisting of transmon qubits coupled to resonators can, in the dispersive limit, be modeled by (see~\cite{BlaisEtal-21} and Appendix~\ref{app_JC-Ham})

-In this model, $\omega_q$ is the ground state transition frequency and $\xi_q$ is the self-Kerr coefficient of subsystem $q$; the cross-Kerr coefficient between subsystems $p$ and $q$ is denoted $\xi_{pq}$.
-Furthermore, subsystem $q$ is assumed to have $n_q\geq 2$ energy levels, with lowering operator $a_q$.
+In the above formulae, $\omega_q$ is the ground state transition frequency and $\xi_q$ is the self-Kerr coefficient of subsystem $q$; the cross-Kerr coefficient between subsystems $p$ and $q$ is denoted $\xi_{pq}$.
+In the above formula, subsystem $q$ is assumed to have $n_q\geq 2$ energy levels, with lowering operator $a_q$.
 The lowering operator is constructed using Kronecker products,

 where $I_{n}$ denotes the $n\times n$ identity matrix and the single-system lowering matrix satisfies

 We consider a control Hamiltonian with real-valued control functions that are parameterized by the control vector $\alphab$,